Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-M02s.md

   -> Reboot to system (or flash gapps by rebooting to recovery again)

+### Tested GSIs

+- Crdroid A13 (whatsapp audio calls work for voice, but for normal voice calls might need some treble settings to be changed)
+- Crdroid A14 (calls work and data also works)
+- Other ones are also mentioned in [this](https://xdaforums.com/t/guide-m025f-flashing-a-gsi-with-and-without-twrp.4643733/) xda post

 ## Hardware support

 | Component                 |      Comment                                              |